 Russia boasts some excellent doctors and specialists, although facilities in state hospitals are often substandard and waiting times can be very long.
 You can usually make an appointment by calling your clinic, and appointments are available both in the daytime and in the evening in some cases.

-You can choose which family doctor (vratch) you register with, although if you’re using a state healthcare scheme, you’ll need to ensure your doctor is contracted to provide state healthcare.
-When you register with the doctor (and later when you visit), you should provide proof of your health insurance cover.
+You can choose which family doctor (vratch) you register with, although if you’re using a state healthcare scheme, you’ll need to ensure your doctor is under contract to provide state healthcare.
+When you register with the doctor (and later when you visit), you should provide proof of your Russian health insurance.

-Some health centres (polyklinika) in Moscow are associated with hospitals in Moscow, and employ both GPs and specialists.
+Some health centers (polyklinika) in Russia are associated with hospitals and employ both GPs and specialists.
 As in many other countries, a family doctor can refer you for further treatment, or provide you with a prescription allowing you to pick up medicine at a Russian pharmacy.

 Women’s healthcare in Russia includes access to gynecologists and maternity care services, although many expat women choose private health insurance to access a full range of services.
 Maternity care includes regular check-ups and childbirth classes.
 While most hospitals run classes in Russian, you can ask your international healthcare center about English-speaking pre-natal classes.